Christina Hulin

 What do you do in your free time?

 My faith and my family are the most important things to me.
-In my spare time, you can find me spending time with my husband and three children.
-As our children are getting older (our son is in high school and our daughters are in college), it’s getting harder to coordinate schedules, but there are three places that can always bring us back together: church, the baseball park, and our family dinner table around a nice, big Cajun meal!
+In my spare time, you can find me spending time with my husband, my children, and my grandchild.
+As our family continues to grow, it’s getting harder to coordinate schedules, but there are two places that can always bring us back together: church and our family dinner table around a nice, big Cajun meal!

 Who is your favorite teacher?